-A course of vaccinations should provide lifelong protection.
+A course of vaccinations should provides lifelong protection.

 “I have had persistent neck and shoulder discomfort for some time.
 Regular visits to my local GP did not help.
 I was recommended to see Dr Sheila O’Neil who gave me a check-up and recommended that I see her physiotherapist colleague, Vicky Graham.
 I have had three sessions of physiotherapy and have regained full mobility in my neck and shoulders and feel a great deal better.
 I am very grateful to Dr Sheila and expect, with my husband, to sign up with her as regular patients.”Mrs Johnston